The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Introduction

 \subsection{Related work}

 \paragraph{Bridging Mean-field and Neural ODE analyses.} The first infinite-dimensional analyses of neural network training dynamics appeared in three forms: the Neural ODE framework~\citep{weinan2017proposal, lu2018beyond, chen2018neural}, the mean-field analysis of two-layer perceptrons~\citep{rotskoff2022trainability, chizat2018global, mei2018mean, sirignano2020mean}, and the Neural Tangent Kernel (NTK)~\citep{jacot2018neural, du2019gradient}.
 Soon after, it was observed that the infinite-depth ($L \to \infty$) and infinite-width ($M \to \infty$) limits could be combined~\citep{lu2020mean, ding2022overparameterization, barboni2024understanding, isobe2023convergence}.
 These works consider the joint limit $L \to \infty$ and $M \to \infty$, with fixed $D$.
 In particular, \citep{ding2022overparameterization} obtained convergence of the training dynamics to the limit with an error bound of $O_D\!\left(\frac{1}{L} + \frac{1}{\sqrt{M}}\right)$: the first term corresponds to depth discretization—also present in our analysis—while the second term accounts for fluctuations due to finite width.
-We note that their proof technique requires a non-standard initialization with correlations across depth.
-Our analysis shows that taking $L\to \infty$, from a standard iid initialization, is sufficient to converge to the same limit.
+We also note that their proof technique requires a non-standard initialization with correlations across depth.
+By adopting a different viewpoint, our analysis improves over this bound and shows that taking $L\to \infty$ from a standard iid initialization, even with $M$ fixed, is sufficient to converge to the same limit.